ucdavis/ecs132/Blog.md

 **Spring 2023**

+**May 21, 1720:**

+Thanks to an alert student, I just corrected a typo in Problem 3.
+Only one new call (or none) can arrive in any epoch.

 **May 21, 1410:**

 After we finish the current chapter, the rest of the course will cover my [tutorial on statistics](https://github.com/matloff/fastStat), something like the first 10-12 lessons.
 (They're short.)
 This material will appear on Quizzes, and will be vital to your Term Project.